Charlotte Valandrey

 Charlotte Valandrey (29 November 1968 – 13 July 2022) was a French actress and author.
 After early success she was widely tipped for stardom, but her career took a more modest course until the release of her autobiography in 2005.

 Early life

 Born Anne-Charlotte Pascal into an affluent family, Valandrey grew up in Brittany in north-western France.
-From the age of six she lived in the small coastal town of Val-André, from which she took her professional name in 1985.
+From the age of six she lived in the small coastal town of Pléneuf-Val-André, from which she took her professional name in 1985.

 Career

 Valandrey's debut film was Véra Belmont's 1985 political drama Red Kiss, in which she played Nadia.
 Her highly acclaimed performance as a young communist in 1950s Paris was rewarded with a César award nomination for "Most Promising Actress" the following year but she eventually lost to Charlotte Gainsbourg.
 She also won the Silver Bear for Best Actress at the 36th Berlin International Film Festival.
 In 1986, she appeared in the music video for David Bowie's song "As the World Falls Down" from the soundtrack for the movie Labyrinth (1986), although the video went unreleased until 1993.